 About FDD’s Lawyers Trip to Israel

 FDD’s Lawyers Trip to Israel is a seven-day intensive national security and lawfare themed trip.
-The selected participants will travel around Israel to explore a wide range of international law and national security related issues, such as Israel’s perspective on the Laws of War, the expanding role of lawyers in combat decision-making and the concept of lawfare.
+The selected participants will travel around Israel to explore a wide range of issues related to international law and national security, such as Israel’s perspective on the law of armed conflict, the expanding role of lawyers in combat decision-making and the concept of lawfare.
 These off-the-record conversations will be supplemented with experiential exercises, including visits to elite military installations such as the Iron Dome and replicas of Hamas tunnels.
 Participants will leave the trip with a nuanced understanding of regional challenges and security threats facing both Israel and the West, as well as the legal implications associated with those threats and the practical skills to counter 21st century security threats.

 The selected participants will be accompanied by FDD experts throughout the trip.
 Upon completion of the trip, participants will become members of FDD’s National Security Alumni Network, a mid-career professionals alumni group comprised of over 400 alumni of FDD’s National Security Trips to Israel and/or National Security Fellows Program.
 Throughout the year, alumni are provided with opportunities for professional development, networking, and mentorship to advance their careers in national security.